strelnikov-e/Algorithms-ElementarySorts/README.md

 # Algorithms-ElementarySorts

-Custom implementations of Selection sort, insertion sort and Shellsort.
+Custom implementations of Selection sort, insertion sort and Shellsort as well as simple Shuffle method.